laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-16-euvip/index.md

+---
----abstract: Natural images follow statistics inherited by the structure of our physical (visual) environment.
+abstract: Natural images follow statistics inherited by the structure of our physical (visual) environment.
 In particular, a prominent facet of this structure is that images can be described by a relatively sparse number of features.
 We designed a sparse coding algorithm biologically-inspired by the architecture of the primary